NKrvavica/fqs/On_computing_roots.md

 * Two numerical algorithms for finding polynomial roots are available out-of-box from Numpy package (`numpy.roots` and `numpy.linalg.eigvals`)
 * Analytical algorithms (closed-form solutions) for solving polynomial roots were implemented in Python (`single_cubic/single_quartic` for a single polynomial, and vectorized `multi_cubic/multi_quartic`  for multiple polynomials).
 These functions are available through [FQS](https://github.com/NKrvavica/fqs)
 * Both numerical algorithms have similar CPU times for a single polynomial, but for multiple polynomials `linalg.eigvals` becomes much faster (up to one order of magnitude)
-* Analytical algorithm `single_cubic/single_quartic` if the fastest when a single polynomial, or a set smaller then 100 polynomials should be solved
+* Analytical algorithm `single_cubic/single_quartic` is the fastest when a single polynomial, or a set smaller then 100 polynomials should be solved
 * For `single_cubic/single_quartic` _just-in-time_ compiler from Numba gives a significant increase in the computational speed
 * Analytical algorithm `multi_cubic/multi_quartic` is the fastest when a set larger than 100 polynomials is given as input
 * A Python function containing `single_cubic` , `single_quartic`, `multi_cubic`, and `multi_quartic`, as well as a function than determines what solver should be used in a specific case, is available through [FQS](https://github.com/NKrvavica/fqs).